LambdaTest/documentation/docs/hyperexecute-snooper.md

 snooper --featureFilePaths=features/ --frameWork=java
 ```

-## How to implement Snooper on HyperExecute
+## How to implememt Snooper on HyperExecute

 To implement the `snooper` command on HyperExecute, we simply need to update our YAML file's `testDiscovery` and `testRunnerCommand` parameters.
 ***